planetarium/libplanet/CONTRIBUTING.md

 *Libplanet.Tests* is a test suite for the *Libplanet.dll* assembly, and *Libplanet.Stun.Tests* is a test suite for the *Libplanet.Stun.dll* assembly.
-Both depend on [Xunit], and every namespace and class in it corresponds to one in *Libplanet* and *Libplanet.Stun* projects.
+Both depend on [Xunit], and every namespace and class in these corresponds to one in *Libplanet* or *Libplanet.Stun* projects.
 If there's *Libplanet.Foo.Bar* class there also should be *Libplanet.Tests.Foo.BarTest* to test it.